Join us!

 “A completely unique, immersive experience of living and working in a gorgeous setting where you will learn everything from cooking with home-grown produce to maintaining a beautifully restored stone house to caring for guests with warmth and hospitality.
 You will work hard and also get to reap the rewards by enjoying wonderful food, peaceful surroundings and being welcomed into the community.”
 (Rochelle, Canada)

-Our schemes for these positions build on our experience over five previous seasons, during which time we have hosted over 50 interns/volunteers and several employees, a number of whom have returned for subsequent placements or promoted positions.
-People come from around the world to join our small team – to experience work and life in a rural guesthouse in Croatia.
+Over the last 8 seasons we have worked with 8 fantastic employees and over 50 interns, a number of whom have returned for subsequent placements or promoted positions.
+People come from nearby and from around the world to join our small team – to experience work and life in rural Croatia, and to contribute to the success of our guesthouse.

-On this page you will find out about working and living at Bolara 60, the differences between the roles, and how to apply for them.
+On this page you will find out about working and living at Bolara 60, the details of the roles, and how to apply for them.

 Recruitment timetable: